RobSpectre/Talks-Old/Your Execution Year/README.md

             - Training - the 101 model
             - Everyone gets the product experience
         - Distance is lethal
-            - Spectre Corollary - the number of shipped bugs is directly proportional to the distance in feet between your engineering and QA / Support organizations.
+            - Spectre Corollary - the number of bugs you ship is directly proportional to the distance in feet between your engineering and QA / Support organizations.
             - Embed QA onto engineering teams